-Written Policies and Procedures
+1) Written Policies and Procedures

-- 1. Obtain and inspect the entity's written policies and procedures and observe that they address each of the following categories and subcategories (if applicable to public funds and the entity's operations): - a) Budgeting, including preparing, adopting, monitoring, and amending the budget We reviewed the entity's policies and procedures with no exceptions noted. - b) Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes.
+- Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and the entity's operations: - a) Budgeting, including preparing, adopting, monitoring, and amending the budget.

+The Entity's policies and procedures were reviewed with no exceptions noted. - b) Purchasing, including (1) how purchases are initiated, (2) how vendors are added to the vendor list, (3) the preparation and approval process of purchase requisitions and purchase orders, (4) controls to ensure compliance with the Public Bid Law, and (5) documentation required to be maintained for all bids and price quotes.

-We reviewed the policies and procedures on purchasing with one exception noted.
-How vendors are added to the vendor list was not addressed in the policies.
+We reviewed the policies and procedures with one exception noted.
+How the vendors are added to the vendor list was not addressed.